rajyan/preview-pages/README.md

 Action to deploy a preview GitHub Pages for each branch, pull request, commit.
 <!-- action-docs-description -->
-This Action enables you to, for example, create previews of SPA for each branch, and generate separate coverage reports for each pull request and commit.
+This Action enables you to, create previews of static assets for each branch, and generate separate coverage reports for each pull request and commit.

 ## Usage